The Mother See of Holy Etchmiadzin

 The Mother See of Holy Etchmiadzin lies among the vast fertile valley of River Arax, near historic Mount Ararat, where, according to Biblical legend Noah landed after the Flood.

 The Mother Cathedral of Holy Etchmiadzin is one of the most ancient and most beautiful examples of Christian architecture.
 It was founded to commemorate the proclamation of Christianity as the national religion of Armenia.
-The original building was completed in 303 AD.
+The original building was completed in A.D.
+303.

 Since its distant beginnings, Etchmiadzin has remained the spiritual center of the Armenian people.